xaviripo/bachelor-thesis/thesis/contents/3-circle/3-fundamental-group.md

 \[\pi_1(X,x) = \norm{\Omega(X,x)}_0\]
 \end{definition}

 If we had chosen to present the circle as a pushout, we could apply the Seifert-van Kampen theorem.
-Indeed, this will be discussed in @sec:pushouts.
+Indeed, this will be discussed in @sec:rp2_pushouts.
 But right now let us concentrate on the presentation as a higher inductive type.
 After all, it would not be useful if we were not able to carry out elementary tasks like this one.

 We remind some topological definitions which will be relevant in this section.